The Bittersweet Tale Behind ‘Beauty And The Beast’ Not Known By Many

 In the latest issue of Attitude magazine, director Bill Condon shared that Howard’s battle helped shape the Beauty and the Beast film.

-“[He] had just found out he had Aids, and it was his idea, not only to make it into a musical but also to make Beast one of the two central characters; until then it had mostly been Belle’s story that they had been telling.
+“[He] had just found out he had AIDS, and it was his idea, not only to make it into a musical but also to make Beast one of the two central characters; until then it had mostly been Belle’s story that they had been telling.
 And specifically for him it was a metaphor for AIDS.
 He was cursed and this curse had brought sorrow on all those people who loved him and maybe there was a chance for a miracle and a way for the curse to be lifted.
 It was a very concrete thing that he was doing.”

 The part Howard almost changed fearing it would be rejected